top of page

 Take a deep breath, assessments are expensive and this is because they take a huge amount of time to complete.
 Costs are based on the number of hours I spend across your whole assessment from start to finish.
 You will get an email from me on booking that states the type of assessment you have booked and the fee for your assessment.
 Your fee will never exceed this quote unless you request something outside of what was originally requested.

-You will be emailed an invoice for 50% of the fee 4 days before your appointment, which needs to be transferred prior to your appointment (unless you have arranged to pay via credit card in the clinic).
+You will be emailed an invoice for 50% of the fee 7 days before your appointment, which needs to be transferred prior to your appointment (unless you have arranged to pay via credit card in the clinic).

 You can use a credit card if you prefer (e.g., visa or mastercard) in person or online but it attracts fees (e.g., 1.1% in the clinic and 1.7% online or with a link).
 These are the direct fees charged by my provider.
-For example, 50% of an Autism assessment is $1100, which would incur a $12.10 (1.1%) or $18.70 (1.7%) fee for each payment.
+For example, 50% of an Autism assessment is $1250, which would incur a $13.75 (1.1%) or $21.25 (1.7%) fee for each payment.

 How do I access medication for ADHD?

-The process of obtaining medication varies considerably between practitioners.
+If you have been assessed or diagnosed with ADHD already, you can take your report to the psychiatrist.
+If your treating psychologist suggests you have ADHD and is willing to write a letter to a psychiatrist about how you meet criteria (with screeners such as the ASRS), this is also useful.
+If a previous psychiatrist has diagnosed you with ADHD and gave you a letter, you can also provide this.
+However, each psychiatrist will have their own process, which varies considerably between practitioners.
 Psychiatrists have to do their own due diligence, which means they have to be certain that you do meet the criteria for ADHD and cannot just rely on someone else's report, no matter who this professional is.
 This is due to stimulants being a Schedule 8 medication and liability falling to the psychiatrist for this prescription.

 It is important when speaking to psychiatry practices that you ask:

-a) if they work with and treat adult ADHD
+a) if they work with and treat adult ADHD;

-c) what the cost is
+c) what the cost is.

 If practices will not share this information, it might be good to look elsewhere to ones that are more transparent.
+Many psychiatrists who are doing the larger more expensive assessments will have this on their website.
+Seeking advice from local facebook forums and groups can be a helpful way of finding understanding practitioners in your local area.

 Please feel free to reach out if you have any further questions about this.